OdarteiL/tumirails_frontend_p/docs/product/user-stories.md

 ### User Management
 - As an admin, I want to manage user accounts so I can control platform access
 - As an admin, I want to verify installer/verifier credentials so only qualified professionals work
-- As an admin, I want to suspend problematic users so I can maintain platform quality
+- As an admin, I want to suspend and deactivate/reactivate problematic users so I can maintain platform quality

 ### System Management
 - As an admin, I want to manage appliance categories so the system stays organized